Malta–United Kingdom relations: History

 In the 1950s and 1960s, serious consideration was given in the United Kingdom and Malta to the idea of a political union between the two countries.
-Despite Malta supporting integration in a 1956 referendum, the plans for it foundered, and Malta gained its independence from the United Kingdom in 1964.
+Even though Malta supported integration in a 1956 referendum, the plans for it floundered and Malta gained its independence from the United Kingdom in 1964.
 The British monarch, Queen Elizabeth II, remained Queen of Malta until the country became a republic in 1974.

 After independence, a defence agreement, coupled with a financial aid package, allowed the continued use of Malta by British armed forces and the island was the Mediterranean headquarters of NATO.
 In 1971, the new prime minister of Malta, Dom Mintoff, cancelled the agreement resulting in the withdrawal of British forces, but in March 1972, a further agreement was reached at Marlborough House in London, for the use of British bases on Malta for a further seven years.
 All British forces finally withdrew on 31 March 1979, an event commemorated by the Freedom Day national holiday.

 There is a small Maltese community in the United Kingdom.
 In addition, the British overseas territory of Gibraltar has been influenced by significant immigration from Malta in the 18th and 19th century.

-Since the Brexit referendum, the number of applications for Maltese citizenship by British citizens, based on either family link or long-term residence, has seen a spike from 382 in 2016 to 619 in 2017 and 704 only in the first 10 months of 2018.
+Since the Brexit referendum, the number of applications for Maltese citizenship by British citizens, based on either family link or long-term residence, has seen a spike from 382 in 2016 to 619 in 2017 and 704 in the first 10 months of 2018.
 Malta remains a popular tourist destination for British holidaymakers, with 640,570 arrivals from the United Kingdom in 2017.